Harshit-Dhanwalkar/latex-snippets-nvim/.github/readme.md

 ## Roadmap:

+- [ ] Automatically generate a Snippets.md file with all the translations.
 - [ ] Improve modularity of the setup.
 - [ ] Simplify the snippet definitions.
 - [ ] Add support for internationalization (multi-language snippets).